mohmed022/The_G_Project_V2/README.md

 This game was developed by a team of four people: Mohammed, Ahmed, Abdullah, and Munir.
 We are proud of the work we have done and hope that you enjoy playing the game.

-## License

-This project is licensed under the MIT License - see the LICENSE.md (http://license.md/) file for details.